nwthomas/website/client/constants/blogs/debounce-versus-throttle.md

 let timeoutId: ReturnType<typeof setTimeout> | null = null;
 ```

-Don't get distracted by the TypeScript types here.
-All this is doing is declaring a `timeoutId` variable, saying it can either by the type of the returned value of any `setTimeout` call or `null`, and then we set it to `null`.
+Don't get too hung up by the TypeScript types here.
+All this is doing is declaring a `timeoutId` variable, saying it can either by the type of the returned value of a `setTimeout` call (which returns a `number` ID for the timeout) or `null`, and then we initialize the variable to `null`.

 The next thing we're going to do is return a function with the guts of our logic: